danielnjama/mysql-course/README.md

 GRANT ALL PRIVILEGES ON mydatabase.* TO 'myuser'@'localhost';
 ```

-- Give this user privilages on the database created
+- Give this user privileges on the database created
 - The .* part refers to all the tables within that database.

 - To give a user access to a specific table, do this: